JinTak/Project-1/README.md

 ### Space Racer 2: Into the Void

 For my first project, I would like to make a clone of [Galaga](https://en.wikipedia.org/wiki/Galaga).
 I would very much like to make an extension of my Week-2-Assesment assignment, which is called Space Racer.
 I would like to keep the same game pieces while changing the functionality of the game.
+This project will be a shooter type game.
+You will be able to have two players, who will compete to kill more enemies.

 **Basic Functionality**
 - Enemies will populate at the top of the page